kstenerud/concise-encoding/ce-structure.md

  * `|u 3a04f62f-cea5-4d2a-8598-bc156b99ea3b 1d4e205c-5ea3-46ea-92a3-98d9d3e6332f|`
  * `|b 1 1 0 1 0|`

-#### File
+#### Media

-A file encapsulates a complete computer file, along with its [media type](http://www.iana.org/assignments/media-types/media-types.xhtml).
+The media object encapsulates a foreign media object/file, along with its [media type](http://www.iana.org/assignments/media-types/media-types.xhtml).
+The media object's internal encoding is not the concern of a Concise Encoding codec; CE merely sees its data as a sequence of bytes, and passes it along as such.

 A decoder must not attempt to validate the media type beyond checking the allowed character range per [rfc2045](https://tools.ietf.org/html/rfc2045).
 An unrecognized media type is not a decoding error.